100% tax compliance with smart e-Invoicing 100% tax compliance with smart e-Invoicing

 Time limit to generate e-Invoice

-Until 30th April 2023, there has been no time limit fixed by the GST systems or the GST law to generate e-invoices.
-From 1st May 2023* onwards, taxpayers with Annual Aggregate Turnover (AATO) equal to or more than INR 100 crore must generate e-invoices for tax invoices and credit-debit notes within 7 days of invoice date, failing which such invoices and CDNs will be considered non-compliant.
+Until 30th April 2023, there was no time limit fixed by the GST system or the GST law to generate e-invoices.
+From 1st May 2023 onwards, the government announced that taxpayers with Annual Aggregate Turnover (AATO) equal to or more than Rs.100 crore must generate e-invoices for tax invoices and credit-debit notes within 7 days of invoice date, failing which such invoices and CDNs will be considered non-compliant.
+However, the 7-day rule wasn't implemented.

 Process of getting an e invoice